Plantar Fasciitis Runner

 Product highlights

-The outsole is made from conventional rubber.
-It doesn't break down easily, and it offers excellent traction on the road, treadmill, and track.
 The Arishi midsole is the best feature of the shoe.
 It runs from the front to the rear and is made from proprietary Fresh Foam material.
 The material is plush and offers a cushioned ride.

 The extra features include;